 Driving while impaired is a major problem plaguing truck drivers across the country.
-Federal regulation subpart A § 392.4which regulates the use of drugs and other narcotic substances by truck drivers and clearly states: -No truck driver shall be on duty and possess, be under the influence of, or use, any of the following drugs or other substances: -Any 21 CFR 1308.11 Schedule I substance -An amphetamine or any formulation thereof (including, but not limited, to “pep pills” and “bennies”) -A narcotic drug or any derivative thereof -Any other substance, to a degree that renders the driver incapable of safely operating a motor vehicle.
+Federal regulation subpart A § 392.4 -No truck driver shall be on duty and possess, be under the influence of, or use, these following drugs: -Any 21 CFR 1308.11 Schedule I substance -An amphetamine or any formulation thereof -A narcotic drug or any derivative thereof -Any other substance, to a degree that renders the driver incapable of safely driving.

 There are federal laws that dictate how long a driver may drive due to studies they’ve done on the effects of driver fatigue.
 However, that does not mean that the drivers always follow these rules.
 Often drivers will forgo the amount of rest that they need in order to make an extra delivery or stop.

 In addition to these reasons, there are countless other reasons why a tractor-trailer or other commercial driver may be involved in an accident.
 Excessive speeding, poorly maintained trucks, improperly loaded or overloaded trucks, and lack of training can all lead to accidents on the road.